Hodasia/Awesome-Vision-Language-Finetune/README.md

 # Awesome Vision Language Prompt/Finetune/Adapter

-We summerize awesome **Vision Language(VL) Prompt/Finetune/Adapter** methods and models.
+## Introduction
+With the rise of powerful pre-trained vision-language models like CLIP, the community has started to investigate potential solutions to efficiently adapt these models to downstream datasets and tasks.
+In order to systematically organize and understand the development of this field, we summarize awesome **Vision Language(VL) Prompt/Finetune/Adapter** methods and models.
 The list of papers is in chronological order.

-# Timeline
+## Timeline

 [*2023*](#2023)